JASUR2007/Simplified/simple-admin/README.md

 ## Available Scripts

+In the project directory firstly npm install pm bootstrap npm react-bootstrap
+Then
+Open categories-server
-In the project directory, you can run:
+install everything to backend!! you can run:

 ### `npm start`